------ CHILD - FOCUS - AFRICA ------

 The Head Teacher at the school agreed to allow the use of one of the classrooms as a place for these unfortunate children to sleep temporarily.
 Madam Kasina and her associates, including local members of Child Focus Africa provided bunks for the children and taught them what they could in their spare time.
 They also somehow found a way to feed them.

-As the word spread, the number of children needing care grew to it’s current number of 72.
+As the word spread, the number of children needing care grew to over 80 children.
 Through teaching these children, it was found that some of their handicaps were not that severe and it was with great pride that four of them were enrolled in the regular school in the summer of 2009.

 Paul Kenya, founder of Child Focus Africa approached Jim Senka in the fall of 2007 for a financial donation to help build a dormitory for the Children.
 The story of the Special Needs Unit was very touching, and after verifying the legitimacy of the organization, Jim decided to begin fund-raising for the Dormitory.

 The projected cost was $19,000, and while he didn't think he could raise that amount, Jim decided that raising as much as he could would be better than doing nothing.
 The full $19,000 was raised in 6 months.